The Adoptee Journey

 Because any child will do.

 Then what?
 For a while the child is compliant and satisfies those needs.
 She has to, in order to survive.
 The mother will do everything so that outwardly she appears to be the perfect mother, after all she already has the underlying insecurity that she was not able to be a ‘real’ mother.
-But should the child turn out to be an actual person, with a will and a mind of its own, the narcissist will lash out against the object who has ‘failed’ to meet her needs.
-She will become an abusive parent.
-She does not love her adopted child in the real sense of the word.
-She needs it as a form of narcissistic supply.
+But should the child turn out to be an actual person, with a will and a mind of its own, the narcissist will lash out against the object who has 'failed' to meet her needs.
+She will, most likely unknowingly, become an abusive parent.
+She does not love her adopted child in the real sense of the word or rather, she may but her needs, as a form of narcissistic supply, take precedence.

 Maternal narcissism is not exclusive to adoptive scenarios, but maybe disproportionately more prevalent in the adoption triad and also potentially more impactful because of the initial disruption in the bonding-attachment continuum.
 Is there any research to support this?